fpetkovski/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ### plugin-opentelemetry-bypassed-upstreams

 Comma-separated list of upstreams that should be bypassed by the opentelemetry-plugin.
 When set to "all", all upstreams are bypassed.
 Each list item should be an alphanumeric string.
 If $proxy_upstream_name contains the string, then plugin will not run for that request.
+If you want to match an upstream with a dash in it (or any "special character" in Lua's pattern-matching scheme), you should escape it with a `%`.
+So to match "storefront-renderer", supply `"storefront%-renderer`.

 ### plugin-opentelemetry-deferred-sampling-upstreams

 Comma-separated list of upstreams that should use deferred sampling.
 Each list item should be an alphanumeric string.
 If $proxy_upstream_name contains the string, then plugin will use deferred sampling for that request.
+If you want to match an upstream with a dash in it (or any "special character" in Lua's pattern-matching scheme), you should escape it with a `%`.
+So to match "storefront-renderer", supply `"storefront%-renderer`.

 ### plugin-opentelemetry-exporter-timeout